 If a pregnant woman is addicted to opioids, benzodiazepines or antidepressants and is taking them in the weeks prior to her due date, her baby will most likely be born with neonatal abstinence syndrome.

 A doctor can confirm the presence of NAS in several ways, including:

-- Using a neonatal abstinence scoring system: Standardized systems are helpful for diagnosing the severity of NAS and forming a treatment plan.
+- Using a neonatal abstinence scoring system: Standardized systems help diagnose the severity of NAS and form a treatment plan.

 - Completing a meconium test: Evaluating the baby’s first bowel movement can reveal substance exposure during the final months of pregnancy.

 - Urinalysis assessment: Examining the baby’s urine can reveal substance exposure to within the past few days before birth.